-BHUTAN, also known as ‘The Land of the Thunder Dragon’ is known for its stunning landscapes, legendary ancient temples, happy and friendly people, spicy yet delicious food, colorful festivals and most of all its authenticity.
-It is the last remaining Himalayan Buddhist Kingdom.
-So peaceful, serene and blissful that it will rejuvenate your mind and make you feel relaxed and happy.
+BHUTAN, also known as ‘The Land of the Thunder Dragon’ is known for its stunning landscapes, legendary ancient temples, happy and friendly people, spicy yet delicious food, colourful festivals, and most of all, its authenticity.
+It is the last remaining Himalayan Buddhist kingdom.
+It is so peaceful, serene, and blissful that it will rejuvenate your mind and make you feel relaxed and happy.

-Bhutan even regulates tourism in the country so as to safeguard its pristine beauty and way of life.
-Visitors are only allowed to travel as part of prearranged package tours and are charged a minimum fee of $250 a day – the fee though is all-inclusive and takes care of your Hotels, food, sightseeing, taxes and transport.
-Backpackers and independent travelers are discouraged.
-It still remains elusive & exclusive with not more than 100,000 tourists in a year.
+Bhutan even regulates tourism in the country to safeguard its pristine beauty and way of life.
+Visitors are only allowed to travel as part of prearranged package tours and are charged a minimum fee of $250 a day.
+The fee is all-inclusive and takes care of your hotels, food, sightseeing, taxes, and transport.
+Backpackers and independent travellers are discouraged.
+It remains elusive and exclusive, with not more than 100,000 tourists in a year.

-As of now, Bhutan only has one Internation Airport which is located in Paro.
-Likewise, only two airlines, Drukair, and Bhutan Airlines operate flights to Bhutan and the departure points are as follows:
+As of now, Bhutan only has one international airport, which is located in Paro.
+Likewise, only two airlines, Drukair and Bhutan Airlines, operate flights to Bhutan, and the departure points are as follows:

 Bangkok (Thailand)